najnesnaj/pinetime-zephyr/docs/bluetooth.md

 how to activate bluetooth?

-VBOX running ubuntu (first disactivate driver in windows) (CTRL home – select usb – (intel in my case)) – this lets you select the integrated bluetoothmodule of your laptop
+VBOX running ubuntu (first deactivate driver in windows) (CTRL home – select usb – (intel in my case)) – this lets you select the integrated bluetooth module of your laptop

 ```
 hciconfig hci0 down